DanielSc4/danielsc4.github.io/_posts/2023-05-12-interpreting-detox-LM.md

 {% include figure.html path="assets/img/detox_LMs/sankeymatic.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 *Flow chart highlighting the shifts in the different responses.
-We start from the center with the pre-trained (`PT`) model moving left for the fine-tuned (`FT`) model and left for the model with Reinforcement Learning (`RL`).*
+We start from the center with the pre-trained (`PT`) model moving left for the fine-tuned (`FT`) model and right for the model with Reinforcement Learning (`RL`).*

 <br/>
 ## **🚀 Current status and new research questions**

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Suspendisse tristique porta nisl, et feugiat nunc dignissim ac.
-Morbi auctor eget purus at congue.
-Maecenas iaculis nulla leo, ac vulputate leo accumsan sit amet.
-Fusce tellus augue, pulvinar imperdiet rutrum quis, aliquet viverra nulla.
-Donec interdum ex non rhoncus posuere.
-Sed ullamcorper ex eu egestas eleifend.
-Cras urna justo, viverra a porttitor quis, sollicitudin vel mauris.
+> Editor Note: The following chapter contains content that is mainly derived from assumptions about future directions.
+None of this represents a constraint or formal expression of the work's intentions.

+Considering the pipeline for training through fine-tuning and reinforcement learning, it will be intriguing to be able to extend the research to models of larger dimensions.
+Specifically, through the use of 4-bit mode, it is possible to scale up the number of parameters, being able to observe the behaviour of larger and more accurate models as well as with more "reasoning" capabilities.

+Possible future work with the models now available could be to perform a sanity check following the pre-trained model response generation.
+The token level log probability of the fine-tuned model or RLAF model is expected to be lower if compared to its pre-trained version.
+Moreover, from an interpretability point of view, measures such as entropy could be exploited to measure the *uncertainty* of the model producing a response; if the per token attribution entropy of the fine-tuned/RLAF model turn out to be much higher if compared to the pre-trained one the further trained model is not relying on the prompt anymore, suggesting a strange behaviour to be further analyzed.

+Other analysis can be made on RL models and how their responses relate with the prompt, comparing the output with the fine-tuned model: following the reward model, the LMs should avoid toxic responses, but does it still generate meaningful responses?
+Is it trying to avoid the penalty generating random text?
+Could be employed semantic similarity in this manner, trying to identify the connection between prompt and response itself.